devlive-community/view-shadcn-ui/docs/components/highlight.md

     :columns="[
         ['text', 'The content of the highlight', 'string', '-', '-', '-'], ['highlight', 'The highlight content', 'string | string[]', '-', '-', '-'],
-    ]">
+        ['case-sensitive', 'Whether the highlight is case sensitive', 'boolean', 'false', '-', '-'], ]">
 </ApiTable>